 Most suits today are single breasted with either two or three buttons; they usually come without a vest.
 This makes perfect sense because you want to wear as little fabric as possible during summer.

-While blue and white are certainly the most classic colors (they probably represent 90% of the market share), there are various other colors including pink, lime green, yellow or beige that make for interesting alternatives.
+While blue and white are certainly the most classic colors (they probably represent 90% of the market share), there are various other colors including pink, lime green, yellow or beige that make for attractive alternatives.
 Of course, you will draw even more attention if you go with bright colors; some eccentrics will even go so far as to wear a double breasted seersucker suit with a matching seersucker vest.

 Personally, I prefer to wear my seersucker pants with different jackets because these ensembles are less flashy but nevertheless distinctly summery and unique.